caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-workshop.md

 ## MAG-based analysis
 ### BUSCO QC
+Here we will have a look at our BUSCO results to assess the completeness and quality of MAGs!
 ```shell
 wget -O busco-qc.qzv https://polybox.ethz.ch/index.php/s/fzAA003m6UVw5je/download
 ```
 ### Obtaining our Kraken2 reports
+QIIME 2 does not stop you from using other tools with its output!
+First, let's obtain an artifact containing Kraken 2 annotated MAGs from this datasetet.
 ```shell
 wget -O kraken2-reports-mags-derep.qza https://polybox.ethz.ch/index.php/s/n0L2vm16C1J6MHe/download
 ```

 ### Kraken2 annotation reports extraction
+Now, let's unzip this QIIME artifact and explore!
 ```shell
 qiime tools extract \
   --input-path kraken2-reports-mags-derep.qza \